Service + Area

 • Primary nearby markets used in Tri-Peak's Pierce City planning for steel fabrication include Monett, Carthage, Fairview, Wentworth, Stark City, and Neosho.

-• This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Pierce City, MO Scope Types